 Early Georgia Sodas

 Complementing the book’s text are enlarged color photos of each soda bottle, many taken by Mike Newman, of Martinez, Georgia, who has become an expert in the proper use of digital cameras.
-He also is a longtime collector of antique bottles.
-The book is available on 13 October 2021.
+Mike is also a longtime collector of antique bottles.
+The book was published in October 2021 and is currently sold out and out of print.

 About Ferdinand Meyer V